fatmashalabi/road-quality-gen-collabathon-23-master/README.md

 ## Special Thanks
 IEEE Student Services

-Ravi Kumar and Fatma Shalaby @fatmashalabi for their incredible commitmend in seeing our team through the end despite many losses in team members and motivation
+Ravi Kumar and Amitav Chris Mostafa for their incredible commitmend in seeing our team through the end despite many losses in team members and motivation

 maedahi@iis.u-tokyo.ac.jp and @sekilabs incredible curation of Tutorial and Dataset on Github